manicprone/joint-kit/README.md

 The Joint Library is an instantiable Class.
 Its instances are "_Joints_".

-Joints connect to your persistence solution (to provide a data transactions layer), and your server framework (to serve as an HTTP API).
+Joints connect to your persistence solution (to provide a data transactions layer), and your server framework (to serve an HTTP API).

 <span>---</span>